 The life tables use data for a period of three consecutive years.
 They are based on mid-year population estimates and corresponding data on births, infant deaths and deaths by individual age from those years (the calculation of infant mortality also requires monthly births data for the year before the three-year period).
 Information on the quality of these data sources can be found under Output quality in Section 5.

 Period and cohort life tables for future years use projected mortality rates.
-Information on the assumption-setting process for future mortality is outlined in National population projections, how the assumptions are set: 2018-based.
+Information on the assumption-setting process for future mortality is outlined in the Mortality assumptions chapter of the National population projections release.

 How we analyse the data

 The method of constructing a life table is widely available in demographic text books, for example "Demographic Methods" by A Hind.
 A guide to calculating national life tables is also available.

 The basic assumption is that a given cohort of births (100,000 born in a given year), as the survivors pass through each year of age, are subject to the mortality rates prevailing for each age.